jalienista/FlashDeck-T6/FlashDeck-T6/README.md

 ## 14. Licença

 Projeto disponibilizado sob a licença MIT.
-Ajuste o nome dos autores no arquivo `LICENSE` antes da publicação.